![]() |

 Kimberly Walters is an author, living historian and reenactor.
 She met Belle at her very first reenactment in 2008 at The Market at Washingtonburg at Carlisle Barracks, PA.
 She is the author of A Book of Cookery by a Lady as well as Tea in 18th Century America.
 She is the owner of K. Walters at the Sign of the Gray Horse which sells historically-inspired jewelry (SignoftheGrayHorse on Etsy).

 Kim is a proud horse Mom first and foremost.
-She is also a member of the National Society Daughters of the American Revolution currently of the Fincastle Chapter of Louisville, Kentucky.
+She is also a member of the National Society Daughters of the American Revolution currently a member at large.
+She is also a retired DoD employee.